 Black History Month Reading List

-For starters, make some room for God to create something new in your life.
+Make room for God to create something new in your life.
 Clear out some space in your head and your heart for those whom you do not know all that well (yet).
-These steps toward hospitality in the purest biblical sense cannot loop back us.
-Not our glory.
-Not our agenda.
-We are making space for people to move from stranger to friend, not from “their side” to “our side.”
+We are making space for people to move from stranger to friend.

 In the gracious words of Ann Voskamp: “Listening not to defend and listening not to debate, but listening to deeply digest the experience and perspective and prayers of your brothers and sisters in Christ…”